-In the high tide and low tide chart, we can see that the first low tide was at 12:10 am and the next low tide at 12:01 pm.
-The first high tide was at 6:39 am and the next high tide will be at 5:56 pm.
+In the high tide and low tide chart, we can see that the first high tide was at 3:44 am and the next high tide will be at 3:57 pm.
+The first low tide will be at 9:48 am and the next low tide at 10:38 pm.

 The lunar phase is a Waning Gibbous.
-Today we have 12 hours and 24 minutes of sun.
-The solar transit is at 1:04 pm and the length of time the moon will be visible will be 13 hours and 49 minutes.
+Today we will have 12 hours and 55 minutes of sun.
+The solar transit will be at 1:08 pm and the length of time the moon will be visible will be 12 hours and 45 minutes.

-The tidal coefficient today is 45, a low value, which means that the range (difference between high tide and low tide) will be lower than on other occasions and the currents will also be small.
-At noon the tidal coefficient drops to 40 to end the day with a tidal coefficient of 37.
-The tide heights today are 0.7 ft, 6.2 ft, 3.0 ft and 7.2 ft.
+The tidal coefficient today is 91.
+With such a hight coefficient we will have big tides and the currents will also be very evident.
+At noon the tidal coefficient drops to 83 to end the day with a tidal coefficient of 75.
+The tide heights today are 7.5 ft, 0.7 ft, 8.2 ft and 0.3 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for San Mateo Bridge which is of 9.2 ft and a minimum height of -2.0 ft.

-The solunar fishing calendar in San Mateo Bridge tells us that today is a good day for fishing, the fish activity forecast is high.
+The solunar fishing calendar in San Mateo Bridge tells us that today is a bad day for fishing, the fish activity forecast is low, however, this is just a chance so we encourage you to take your rod and try it during solunar periods.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for San Mateo Bridge.
 The times are generated in local time in California and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: